expressjs/express/Readme.md

 ## Testing

-Install [JSpec](http://jspec.info), edit the path to JSpec on your machine, and run:
+Install [JSpec](http://jspec.info) - note that this currently requires version jspec-2.11.2 (later versions do not work yet), edit the path to JSpec (in spec/spec.node.js) on your machine, and run:

     $ node spec/spec.node.js